vault27/Foundation/paloalto.md

 - Firewall monitors traffic described in DoS Protection Policy rules or in specified zones
 - It watches on Connections per second in this traffic
 - It increments counters
-- After certain configured threshold is reached by counters,  FW alarms ALarm
+- After certain configured threshold is reached by counters,  FW alarms
 - After certain threshold is reached by counters, FW Blocks traffic
-- It Block for a specified amount of time
+- It Blocks for a specified amount of time

 Different types of DoS protection can be configured in different places

 - **Zone protection profiles** - protect whole zones + port scan protection only there - applied to a Zone - Network > Network Profiles > Zone Protection
-- **Separate DoS policy** - Policy > DoS Protection - protection for exact servers and groups
+- **Separate DoS policy** - `Policy > DoS Protection` - protection for exact servers and groups
     - Rule in a policy can use both profiles simultaneously: Aggregated and Classified
-- **DoS Protection Profile** - Objects > Security Profiles > DoS protection - Can be 2 types
+- **DoS Protection Profile** - `Objects > Security Profiles > DoS protection` - Can be 2 types
     - Aggregated
     - Classfied
     - Applied to a **DoS Protection rule**